cdggt/euler2D/README.md

 Currently, three demos are provided.
 * src/integrationDemo.m -- loads in a snapshot of turbulent flow saved on a $256\times256$ grid and integrates it on a $512\times512$ grid for 10 time units.
 Afterwards, the trajectory is visualized.
 * src/periodicOrbitConvergeDemo -- loads in a snapshot of turbulent flow saved on a $256\times256$, generate a corresponding initial condition for Newton-GMRES, and then converges it to a pre-periodic solution of the Euler equation.
-* src/equilibriumConvergeDemo -- creates an initial guess for converging an Euler equilibrium and converges it.
+* src/equilibriumConvergeDemo -- Creates an analytic initial guess that is close to an Euler equilibrium for Newton-GMRES, and the converges it to an equilibrium in the Euler equation.